 Mearlan is not a Celtic wizard, but rather a singer/songwriter from Colorado Springs.
 A passionate singer, writer and guitar player, Mearlan delivers his original songs interwoven with surprising covers that guarantee a smile to your face and an ache in your heart.
 This is his brand of magic.

-I grew up as latch-key kid in Aurora, Colorado.
-My babysitter through the early eighties was MTV and she inspired my visions of cool.
-I was not cool.
-Tall and clumsy, I stumbled through adolescence attempting to reconcile my Christian faith with rock and roll, fantasy novels, and girls.
+Mearlan grew up as latch-key kid in Aurora, Colorado.
+His babysitter through the early eighties was MTV and she inspired his visions of cool.
+He was not cool.
+Tall and clumsy, He stumbled through adolescence attempting to reconcile his Christian faith with rock and roll, fantasy novels, and girls.

-Around the age of fifteen I picked up a guitar and started banging out my own songs, singing them against the walls of my bedroom as if my life depended on it.
+Around the age of fifteen he picked up a guitar and started banging out his own songs, singing them against the walls of his bedroom as if life depended on it.
 Maybe it did.
-A friend encouraged me to lead songs at church.
-He’d put me on the stage next to him and wouldn’t plug me in until he felt I could blend a bit.
-Music became a vital part of my pastoral calling after college.
-I led worship bands for congregations, conferences, camps, and once even led songs from the front of a train climbing Pikes Peak.
-I kept writing my own songs (many bad songs) and even formed an occasional band with friends.
+A friend encouraged him to lead songs at church where he would strum unplugged on the stage until he could blend a bit.
+Music became a vital part of Marcus' pastoral calling after college.
+He led worship bands for congregations, conferences, camps, and once even led songs from the front of a train climbing Pikes Peak.
+Marcus kept writing his own songs and even formed an occasional band with friends.

-I am a songwriter taking songs into my neighborhood.
-As director of the Anselm Society Arts Guild I am constantly being shaped by writers, painters, poets, visual artists, classical musicians, and other songwriters.
+As director of the Anselm Society Arts Guild he is being shaped by writers, painters, poets, visual artists, classical musicians, and other songwriters.